This article will help you:

 - When your target outcome lacks a clear funnel.
 These are usually the culmination of circuitous user journeys, and are difficult to frame as a clear binary event.
 Some common examples of outcomes without clear funnels are activation, retention, engagement, or long-term value.
 If these are the metrics that matter most to your product, predictive cohorts can be a useful tool.

 - When you’re trying to drive incremental lift to these outcomes.
-A predictive cohort can, on average, drive a 5% to 20% lift relative to a behavioral cohort.
+A thoughtfully-designed prediction can, on average, drive a 5% to 20% lift relative to a behavioral cohort.

 - If your product has over 100,000 monthly average users.
 Anything less than this is unlikely to generate sample sizes that are large enough to draw reliable statistical inferences.

-Conversely, your company is less likely to benefit from predictive cohorts if you:
+Conversely, your company is less likely to benefit from predictions if you:

 - Sell physical products